 Sentencing Options for Youth Offenders

 A police officer may be of the opinion that despite admitting the commission of an offence, the nature of the offence requires more formal proceedings than any of the above diversionary procedures.
 In cases such as this, the police officer may file a complaint for the offence before the Court.
-Court is also a probably outcome if the youth fails to appear at a community conference, the conference fails to make a decision, or the youth fails to fulfill an undertaking agreed to at a conference.
+Court is also a probably outcome if the youth fails to appear at a community conference, the conference fails to make a decision, or the youth fails to fulfil an undertaking agreed to at a conference.
 The court may then deal with the offence that originally triggered the conference and the court may impose a sentencing order (s47, Youth Justice Act 1997 (Tas)).
 These orders include:

 - dismiss the charge and impose no further sentence;